Home Log Cabins to Rent

 Pwllheli, Gwynedd, Wales

 Contemporary coastal chic lodge in a great location on the family friendly Aberafon Holiday Park in Nefyn.
-Lovely sea views, access to the beach, an on site play area, access to the luxury leisure facilities at The Warren in Abersoch, at extra cost, make this a great seaside escape for all the family.
+Lovely sea views, access to the beach and an on site play area make this a great seaside escape for all the family.

 Size: Sleeps 6, 3 bedrooms (Families only)